Helix: Examples

-An example of double helix in molecular biology is the nucleic acid double helix.
+An example of a double helix in molecular biology is the nucleic acid double helix.

-An example of conic helix is the Corkscrew roller coaster at Cedar Point amusement park.
+An example of a conic helix is the Corkscrew roller coaster at Cedar Point amusement park.

 Some curves found in nature consist of multiple helices of different handedness joined together by transitions known as tendril perversions.

 Most hardware screw threads are right-handed helices.
 The alpha helix in biology as well as the A and B forms of DNA are also right-handed helices.
 The Z form of DNA is left-handed.

 In music, pitch space is often modeled with helices or double helices, most often extending out of a circle such as the circle of fifths, so as to represent octave equivalency.

 In aviation, geometric pitch is the distance an element of an airplane propeller would advance in one revolution if it were moving along a helix having an angle equal to that between the chord of the element and a plane perpendicular to the propeller axis; see also: pitch angle (aviation).